ZhangQP/ems_vs_PAB/README.md

 ### Content:
 1. ems <br>
  Examples: streams_bulk_sync_parallel.js (native STREAMS example of ems) <br>
- Run with "$ time node (testfile_path) n  <br>
+ Run with "$ time node (testfile_path) n"  <br>
  //n is the number of processes <br>

 2. node with PAB <br>
 Examples: AB_opts.js, PAB_opts.js and PAB_opts_nomsync.js <br>
-Difference between PAB_opts.js and PAB_opts_nomsync.js lies on whether the msync() of PAB write is counted in the time <br>
+Difference between PAB_opts.js and PAB_opts_nomsync.js lies on whether the msync() of PAB write is counted in the time. <br>
 A compiled node version which supports PAB is in the folder "node".
-You can use it directly or install first <br>
+You can use it directly or install first. <br>
 Run with "$ /node/Release/node (testfile_path)" <br>

 ## Results